deneha/azure-guidance/best-practices-caching.md

 Redis also provides clustering, enabling you to transparently partition data into shards across servers and spread the load.
 This feature improves scalability as new Redis servers can be added and the data repartitioned as the size of the cache increases.
 Furthermore, each server in the cluster can be replicated by using master/subordinate replication to ensure availability across each node in the cluster.
 For more information about clustering and sharding, visit the [Redis Cluster Tutorial page](http://redis.io/topics/cluster-tutorial) on the Redis website.

-> __Note:__ Azure Redis Cache does not currently support clustering.
+> [AZURE.NOTE] Azure Redis Cache does not currently support clustering.
 If you wish to create a Redis cluster you can build your own custom Redis server.
 For more information, see the section Building a Custom Redis Cache later in this document.

 ### Redis memory use